 Chip erase is a six bus cycle operation.
 The chip erase command sequence is initiated by writing two unlock cycles, followed by a set-up command.
 Two additional unlock write cycles are then followed by the chip erase command, which in turn invokes the Embedded Erase algorithm.
 The device does not require the system to preprogram prior to erase.
 The Embedded Erase algorithm automatically preprograms and verifies the entire memory for an all zero data pattern prior to electrical erase.
 The system is not required to provide any controls or timings during these operations.
 Table 12 shows the address and data requirements for the chip erase command sequence.
+Note that the Secured Silicon Sector, autoselect, and CFI functions are unavailable when an erase operation in is progress.

 When the Embedded Erase algorithm is complete, that bank returns to the read mode and addresses are no longer latched.
 The system can determine the status of the erase operation by using DQ7, DQ6, DQ2, or RY/BY#.
-Refer to the Flash Write Operation Status section for information on these status bits.
+Refer to the Write Operation Status section for information on these status bits.